encode/django-rest-framework/docs/api-guide/fields.md

 # Custom fields

 If you want to create a custom field, you'll probably want to override either one or both of the `.to_native()` and `.from_native()` methods.
-These two methods are used to convert between the intial datatype, and a primative, serializable datatype.
+These two methods are used to convert between the initial datatype, and a primative, serializable datatype.
 Primative datatypes may be any of a number, string, date/time/datetime or None.
 They may also be any list or dictionary like object that only contains other primative objects.

 The `.to_native()` method is called to convert the initial datatype into a primative, serializable datatype.
 The `from_native()` method is called to restore a primative datatype into it's initial representation.